cptspacemanspiff/execu-tools/README.md

 ### Sharp edges:

 * might be obvious, but this is not thread safe.
+* While I tried to not use any explicit dynamic memory allocations on the runtime side, I am using std::vector all over the place, so...
 * The method of adding a "stupid" copy operation to ensure that a buffer is marked mutable might be fragile.
 In an ideal world that would be optimized out, the fact that it is not might be considered a bug.

 ### Bugs (still need to dig into/ add an issue):

-* torch.export dynamic shapes infer constant if the example to trace is the same size as the dynamic dimentions max, (or min?).
+* torch.export dynamic shapes infer constant if the example to trace is the same size as the dynamic dimensions max, (or min?).
 I throw a error in this lib if you do this, but it should be fixed/error out in torch.export.
-* optimized kernals segfault if batch=2 in the translation example. have not looked yet.
+* optimized kernels segfault if batch=2 in the translation example. have not looked yet.

->[!NOTE]
+>[!TIP]
 >If you read this far, I am just finishing off taking for a year long travel sabbatical, am currently unemployed and am actively looking for work.
 >
 >I started down this rabbit hole b/c I wanted to do on-device AI for a side-project, to get more experience in the types of projects I want to work on and to have something to show off.